nmunro/FN/README.md

 <a name="let"></a>
 ## let(cb, objectContext) ⇒
 FN.let creates a new isolated execution context with a set of values initilisedwithin the context and visible only for the duration of the callback function.
 Note that it acts as a closure and does have access to outer variables.
-Example:FN.let(() => {  console.log("Hi my name is " + name + " and I am " + age + " years old.");}, {"age": 29, "name": "Neil Munro"});
+Example:FN.let(function() {  console.log("Hi my name is " + this.name + " and I am " + this.age + " years old.");}, {"age": 29, "name": "Neil Munro"});

 **Kind**: global function
 **Returns**: The return value of the callback function.